TritonSE/TSE-Oktavian/README.md

 recruitment tool project, which only focused on the immediate recruitment pipeline and did not extend past that.

+The frontend is written in React, which is bundled and served directly by the backend.
+The backend is written using a combination of NodeJS, Express, and MongoDB.
+This places the project in the family of MERN stack applications.

+## Features

 The ideal feature list is given as:

 * Manages the recruitment pipeline